Building A Design System At A Prop Tech Startup

 Perch Design Notion board

-For briefs and research docs, we established a numbering system to track versions.
-For Figma files, we decided to use Figma’s version history feature to track versions.
+We use version control to manage multiple variations of important documents and keep a clear record of their development throughout a project.
+For briefs and research docs, we use a numbering system to track versions, while for Figma files, we use Figma’s version history feature.

 The design system in action

-Once the basics of our new design system was in place, we were able to experience a positive shift in our product-development timeline and eliminate design and technical debt and code redundancy.
+The implementation of a new design system resulted in a positive impact on the product-development timeline and reduced design and technical debt and code redundancy.